lacework/terraform-provider-lacework/website/docs/r/integration_oci_cfg.html.markdown

 # lacework\_integration\_oci\_cfg

-Use this resource to configure an OCI Config integration to analyze OCI configuration compliance.
+Use this resource to configure an OCI Configuration integration to analyze OCI compliance.

 ## Example Usage